 RapidMiner is a great tool for non-programmers to do data mining and text analysis.
 This is a tutorial on how to do sentiment analysis with RapidMiner.
-This tutorial uses our completely free Twinword Sentiment Analysis API.
+This tutorial uses our free Twinword Sentiment Analysis API.

 Before going any further, you should already have RapidMiner installed.
 If not, visit the link above, download and install the full software to start your free trial.